-- It's important to keep in mind the difference betweensterilizing and sanitizing an instrument, and I hold that focusing on the lattter is realistic goal.
+- It's important to keep in mind the difference between sterilizing and sanitizing an instrument, and I hold that focusing on the latter is realistic goal.
 As soon as an object hits the atmosphere it is no long sterile- obviously an impossible status to maintain.
 So the true goal is mitigation of any infectious matter, keeping germs to the lowest practical level.
 The best way to do that is keep the instrument clean in the first place.
 Thus every musician should sanitize their hands before touching an instrument, and again before they touch another instrument.

-- The contact points of the instrument are the main vectors of tranmission, the neck and strings, chinrest, and various spots on the body to a lesser extent.
+- The contact points of the instrument are the main vectors of transmission, the neck and strings, chinrest, and various spots on the body to a lesser extent.
 If the above protocol is observed, I suggest wiping the chinrest off with a disinfectant wipe and then doing the same to the neck and strings.

 - No matter what is used, never apply it directly to an instrument.
 If you have a spray or pump bottle, apply the stuff to a cloth away from the instrument and then sanitize the instrument with the applicator.
 And have a clean, dry cloth at hand to wipe up excess or spills.

 -Is it safe to use alcohol/alcohol-based cleaners on strings MULTIPLE times per day?
 Obviously, this is the easiest way to disinfect, but I worry that while many sources are telling string teachers to do this, it’s not a sustainable solution to do say, 6 times a day, 5 days a week on a poor school cello.